roboflow/inference/README.md

 <br />
 Apple does not yet support <a href="https://github.com/pytorch/pytorch/issues/81224">passing the Metal Performance Shader device to Docker</a> so hardware acceleration is not possible inside the container.
 <br /><br />
-We recommend starting with the CPU Docker via `inference server start` but, if you need more speed, the `inference` Python package supports hardware acceleration via the [onnxruntime CoreMLExecutionProvider](https://onnxruntime.ai/docs/execution-providers/CoreML-ExecutionProvider.html) and the [PyTorch `mps` device backend](https://pytorch.org/docs/stable/notes/mps.html).
+We recommend starting with the CPU Docker via <code>inference server start</code> but, if you need more speed, the <code>inference</code> Python package supports hardware acceleration via the <a href="https://onnxruntime.ai/docs/execution-providers/CoreML-ExecutionProvider.html">onnxruntime CoreMLExecutionProvider</a> and the <a href="https://pytorch.org/docs/stable/notes/mps.html">PyTorch `mps` device backend</a>.
 Y can get a big boost by running outside of Docker.
+<br /><br />
 To install outside of Docker, clone the repo then install the dependencies in a new virtual environment:
 ```
 git clone https://github.com/roboflow/inference.git